SAM security workers begin union vote, allege retaliation from employer

 SAM said a security worker — referring to but not naming Keyes — was recently terminated based on the results of an internal investigation into allegations of workplace misconduct made against that employee — not because of unionization efforts.

-When asked about Keyes’s allegations, a SAM representative said the museum “unequivocally denies” the allegations, knowing that its actions “were in full compliance with the law and intended to protect its staff.”
+When asked about Keyes’ allegations, a SAM representative said the museum “unequivocally denies” the allegations, knowing that its actions “were in full compliance with the law and intended to protect its staff.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.